 While it seems straightforward enough, it turns out that giving a strong toast involves much more than simply standing up and saying whatever pleasantries come to mind.
 “The perfect toast is short, funny, and heartfelt,” says Patricia Napier-Fitzpatrick, founder and president of The Etiquette School of New York.
 According to Napier-Fitzpatrick, a successful toast requires practice, is about three minutes long, and follows a specific structure.
 With New Year’s Eve upon us, make sure you’re prepared to raise your glass by knowing exactly how to give a toast speech.

 1. Follow this formula.
 The contents of your toast should include a hook, a bit of background (“why you’re giving the toast or how you are connected to the person you are toasting,” Napier-Fitzpatrick says), a story, and a finish.
 In terms of the story, Napier-Fitzpatrick says that you can share one or two funny anecdotes, but do not embarrass anyone or make guests uncomfortable.
+Watch out for these table etiquette mistakes you really need to stop making.

 2. Practice, practice, practice.
 “Prepare the toast ahead of time.
 Write it down and rehearse it.
 Read it at least five times,” says Napier-Fitzpatrick.
 “Do not, however, read your toast when the time comes to make it.
 You can put your toast in bullet points on note cards to take with you in case you freeze,” she says.